 - McKinsey's Three Horizons of Growth Can Help You to Innovate

 What is a Balanced Scorecard

-The Balanced Scorecard essentially calls for organizations to create a set of internal metrics that will help them to assess their business performance in 4 key areas.
+The Balanced Scorecard is the process of organizations creating a set of internal metrics that will help them to assess their business performance in 4 key areas.
 These 4 areas are financial, customer, internal business process & learning and growing.

 Typical scorecard metrics might include cash flow, sales performance, operating income or return on equity.

 With scorecard metrics such as: % of sales from new products, on-time delivery, net promoter score or share of wallet.

 This would include measuring things such as: unit costs, cycle times, yield, error rates, etc.

 Examples of metrics being: employee engagement scores, retention rates of high performing staff, skill increases of staff, etc.